Working for Wildlife in the Okanogan Valley

 That’s why we’re still working in the woods—it’s essential.
-Recently, our Forest Field Program team partnered with the Tonasket Ranger District to complete much-needed road decommissioning and closure work east of Riverside, in the Crawfish Lake and Mt.
+Recently, we partnered with the Tonasket Ranger District to complete much-needed road decommissioning and closure work east of Riverside, in the Crawfish Lake and Mt.
 Annie areas.
-Thanks to funds from the James M. Lea Foundation, we worked with local contractors to decommission 12.5 miles of roadway and close another 14.5 miles to wheeled traffic.
+We worked with local contractors to decommission 12.5 miles of roadway and close another 14.5 miles to wheeled traffic.
 This project narrowly beat the fire bell this summer, finishing up the day before forest work was shut down due to high fire danger.

 “The decommissioning and closure work was part of planned road work under the Crawfish Restoration project,” said Tonasket Ranger District Wildlife Biologist Matt Marsh.
 “The contractor did excellent work and we look forward to partnering with CNW in the future to benefit wildlife and their habitats.”

 These roads were identified for decommissioning and closure under past forest restoration projects dating back to 2011 because they were considered unnecessary for future management, competing with other roads for limited maintenance dollars, and negatively affecting hydrologic function.